SkygearIO/skygear-doc/content/chat-quick-start/js.md

 Let's install and run the [Yeoman Skygear scaffolding generator](https://github.com/SkygearIO/generator-skygear) to set up the template project.
 React, Babel ES6 and Webpack will be bundle-installed.

-Make sure you answer Y when asked to install Skygear Chat extension.
+Make sure you answer Y when you are asked to install the Skygear Chat extension.

 ``` bash
 # Install yeoman and skygear generator globally